vicbul/gcdproject/CodeBook.md

 **5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.**

-Now we need to add subject ids to the measurements of the activities we just stored in our new data frame.
-Again those ids are located in independent files named *"subject_test.txt"* and *"subject_train.txt"*, each line corresponding to the subject id for the set of measurement in that same position.
-So once again we have to read, merge and then add it into our data frame as a new column named *"subject"*:
+Again *"subject"* ids are located in independent files named *"subject_test.txt"* and *"subject_train.txt"*, with each line corresponding to the *"subject"* from which the set of measurement in that same position were taken.
+So once again we have to read, merge and then add it to our data frame as a new column named *"subject"*:

     test_sbj <- read.table("UCI HAR Dataset/test/subject_test.txt")
     train_sbj <- read.table("UCI HAR Dataset/train/subject_train.txt")